 Most famous for his spell at Newcastle United between 1992 and 1998, John Beresford retired from playing professionally in 2000 after a spell at Southampton.

 During his time on Tyneside Beresford was a key member of manager Kevin Keegan’s ‘Entertainers’ side which finished runners-up in the Premier League in the 1995-96 season as well as the 1996-97 season.

 Since retiring from playing he has represented the England Beach Soccer Team but he has mostly been involved in television as a pundit for ESPN and ITV Tyne Tees.

 He also occasionally provides commentary, match analysis and opinions on BT Sport.

 In 2017, John Beresford was awarded an MBE as part of the Queen’s birthday honours list for services to education with anti-racisim charity Show Racism the Red Card.

-He later admitted that he used to make monkey chants to black players when he was a young football fan in the late seventies but changed his ways when he actually met some black people and understood how wrong it was.
+He later admitted that he used to make monkey chants to black players when he was a young football fan in the late seventies but changed his outlook when he actually met some black people.

 Back to Newcastle United